How Much CBD Should I Take

 Standard CBD Dosage Ranges:

 When it comes to CBD dosage, having a ballpark range for different purposes can be immensely helpful.
 Keep in mind that these ranges are general guidelines, and individual responses can vary.
-Here's a quick overview appropriate dosage is:
+Here's a quick overview of the recommended dosages by general ailment:

 • Anxiety Relief: For easing anxiety, a typical starting dose could be around 10-20 mg of CBD.
 Depending on individual needs, this may be increased to 40-60 mg per day.
 Always monitor how you feel and adjust accordingly.